automatisch/automatisch/packages/docs/pages/apps/signalwire/connection.md

-# Signalwire
+# SignalWire

 :::info
-This page explains the steps you need to follow to set up a Signalwire connection in Automatisch.
+This page explains the steps you need to follow to set up a SignalWire connection in Automatisch.
 If any of the steps are outdated, please let us know!
 :::

-1. Go to the Signalwire API page in your respective project (https://{space}.signalwire.com/credentials)
+1. Go to the SignalWire API page in your respective project (https://{space}.signalwire.com/credentials)
 2. Copy **Project ID** and paste it to the **Project ID** field on the Automatisch connection creation page.
 3. Create/Copy **API Token** and paste it to the **API Token** field on the